Authors: Margot Belguise, Yuchen Huang, and Zhexun Mo

 Abstract:

-Recent experimental evidence contends that meritocratic ideals are mainly a Western phenomenon.
+Recent experimental evidence suggests that meritocratic ideals are mainly a Western phenomenon.
 Intriguingly, the Chinese public does not appear to differentiate between merit- and luck-based inequalities, despite China’s historical emphasis on meritocratic institutions.
 We propose that this phenomenon could be due to the Chinese public’s greater reluctance to make an active choice in real-stake redistribution decisions.
-We run an incentivized redistribution experiment with elite university students in China and France, by varying the initial split of payoffs between two real-life workers to redistribute from.
-We show that, compared to French respondents, Chinese respondents consistently and significantly choose more non-redistribution across both highly unequal and relatively equal status quo scenarios.
-Additionally, we also find that Chinese respondents do differentiate between merit- and luck-based inequalities, and do not redistribute less than the French, excluding the individuals who engage in non-redistribution choices.
-Chinese respondents are also as reactive as the French towards scenarios with noisy signals of merit, such as inequalities of opportunities.
-Ultimately, we contend that the reluctance to make an active choice is indicative of diminished political agency to act upon redistribution decisions with real-life stakes, rather than apathy, inattention, having benefited from the status quo in Chinese society or libertarian preferences among the Chinese.
-Notably, our findings show that Chinese individuals’ reluctance to make a choice is particularly pronounced among those from families of working-class and farming backgrounds, while it is absent among individuals whose families have closer ties to the private sector.
+We run an incentivized redistribution experiment with elite university students in China and France where we vary the initial split of payoffs between two real-life workers to redistribute from.
+We show that Chinese respondents consistently and significantly choose more non-redistribution across different status quo scenarios.
+Additionally, if we exclude the individuals who engage in non-redistribution choices, Chinese respondents do differentiate between merit- and luck-based inequalities, and do not redistribute less than the French.
+Chinese respondents are as reactive as the French towards scenarios with noisy signals of merit, such as inequalities of opportunities.
+We argue that the reluctance to make an active choice signals diminished political agency to act upon redistribution decisions with real-life stakes, rather than apathy, inattention, having benefited from the status quo in Chinese society, or libertarian preferences among the Chinese.
+Notably, our findings show that the reluctance to make a choice is particularly pronounced among respondents of working-class or farming backgrounds, while it is absent among individuals whose families have closer ties to the private sector.

 Link: Non-Meritocrats or Choice-Reluctant Meritocrats?
 A Redistribution Experiment in China and France